kahngjoonkoh/kahngjoonkoh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on DT Contextual Challenges for GCSE 2020-2021
+- 🔭 I’m currently working on my GCSE's
-- 🌱 I’m currently learning Algorithms and Electronics
+- 🌱 I’m currently learning Android Programming
 - 👯 I’m looking to collaborate on Algorithm Study Groups
 - 🤔 I’m looking for help with How GOPATH and its file system works
 - 💬 Ask me about Anything